Gold Member, Machine Learning Overview

 Introduction

-So far, we have discussed the theoretical foundation behind Recurrent Neural Networks (RNNs) and their applications in Natural Language Processing (NLP).
+So far in our pervious articles days like days dd to day 62 ,we have discussed a lot about Recurrent Neural Networks (RNNs).
 Now, we’ll bring those concepts to life by implementing a character-level RNN (char-RNN) to generate Shakespearean text.
 Each part of the code is tied to the key stages of RNN-based deep learning, and we’ll explain the rationale behind each choice.

 Step 1: Data Loading and Preprocessing (Preprocessing Stage)